saket-chinchalikar/saket-chinchalikar/README.md

 ## 🚀 About Me

-I'm a backend engineer focused on building production-grade systems using Java and Spring Boot, with hands-on experience in cloud-native architectures and AI-integrated workflows.
+I'm a software engineer focused on building production-grade systems using Java, Python and Spring Boot, with hands-on experience in cloud-native architectures and AI-integrated workflows.

 I design and implement microservices that handle real-world constraints — latency, fault tolerance, and scalability.
 My recent work includes building LLM-powered systems using retrieval-augmented generation, vector databases, and prompt orchestration, with emphasis on response quality and cost efficiency.